 - Ginger has antibiotic and antibacterial effects that can help your body cleanse toxins and is used in many formulas of Chinese Medicine.
 You can easily add a few slivers of freshly sliced ginger to foods and drinks.
 I like to take 1-2 inches of fresh grated ginger root with 2-3 cups of water and 1/2 lemon, sometimes maple or raw honey.
 Grate the 1-2 inch piece of ginger root, add water, squeeze lemon, add sweet.
 Strain and enjoy.

-A great way to get a head start on "loving your liver" is to incorporate Xiao Yao San into your wellness routine.
-DAO Labs version of this widely used and prescribed formula, Emotional Balance, makes it easy both to drink and pack on-the-go.
+One way to get a head start on "loving your liver" is to incorporate Xiao Yao San into your wellness routine.
+DAO Labs' version of this widely used and prescribed formula, Emotional Balance, makes it easy both to drink and pack on-the-go.
 Our customers use this formula for everything from mood relief to a boost of energy to better sleep.
 We invite you to try it today.